Rapptz/discord.py/docs/intro.rst

 - libnacl
 - python3-dev

-For a debian-based system, the following command will help get those dependencies:
+For a Debian-based system, the following command will get these dependencies:

 .. code-block:: shell